ontola/atomic-server/docs/src/svelte.md

 An AtomicServer client for [Svelte](https://svelte.dev/).
 Makes fetching AtomicData easy.
-Fetched resources are chached and reactive, they will update when the data changes, even when the resource was changed by someone else.
+Fetched resources are cached and reactive, they will update when the data changes, even when the resource was changed by someone else.

 [See open source template: `atomic-sveltekit-demo` (outdated).](https://github.com/atomicdata-dev/atomic-sveltekit-demo)

+> **Note:** As of version 0.41, @tomic/svelte requires Svelte 5 or later.
+Svelte 4 is not supported on versions above 0.40.0.

 ## Quick Examples